List of Marvel Comics characters: E: Ernst

-Ernst is a mutant character created by Grant Morrison and Frank Quitely who first appeared in New X-Men #135 (April 2003).
-She has the abilities of superhuman strength and durability.
+Ernst is a character appearing in American comic books published by Marvel Comics.
+She was created by Grant Morrison and Frank Quitely who first appeared in New X-Men #135 (April 2003).

-Ernst, whose physical appearance suggests that she may be a teenage girl suffering from progeria or dyskeratosis congenita, was a student at the Xavier Institute.
-She briefly joined the so-called Brotherhood assembled by the mutant Xorn when he went on a drug-induced, destructive rampage as Magneto in New York City.
-Ernst did not show any signs of aggression herself.
-She is one of the few mutants who have retained their powers after the events of "M-Day" and continued living at the Xavier Institute.
+Ernst, whose physical appearance suggests that she may be a teenage girl suffering from progeria or dyskeratosis congenita, was a student at the Xavier Institute who possesses superhuman strength and durability.
+She briefly joined the so-called Brotherhood assembled by the mutant Xorn when he went on a drug-induced, destructive rampage, posing as Magneto.
+Ernst is one of the few mutants who have retained their powers after the events of "M-Day" and continued living at the Xavier Institute.

-During the Quest for Magik arc, she was transported to Limbo alongside the other students and was captured by Belasco, but returned to the school with the rest of her classmates when Magik/Darkchilde sent them all back to the human world.

-Later, Ernst relocated Utopia, the new base of X-Men.
+Later, Ernst relocated to Utopia, the new base of X-Men.
 As part of the Jean Grey school's remedial class, she went on weekly crime-fighting patrols with Special Counselor Spider-Man.
-Ernst again relocated to X-Haven after the spread of the harmful Terrigen Mists.
+Ernst again relocated to X-Haven after the spread of Terrigen Mist, which is harmful to mutants.
 She was later chosen to be trained as an X-Man by Colossus.
-During their first mission, the team of trainees were sent to the future following Sugar Man and had to survive a dystopian future for a year before being rescued by the X-Men.
+During their first mission, the team of trainees were sent to the future and had to survive there for a year before being rescued by the X-Men.

-In the alternate dystopian future of "Here Comes Tomorrow", Ernst is revealed to actually be a rehabilitated Cassandra Nova, or at least a fragment of her, but this has yet to be revealed in the present era.

 Abraham Erskine

-Abraham Erskine is a scientist during World War II in the Marvel Universe.
+Abraham Erskine is a character appearing in American comic books published by Marvel Comics.
 The character, created by Joe Simon and Jack Kirby, first appeared in Captain America Comics #1 (March 1941), and was originally named Professor Reinstein.
 His modern name was not introduced until decades later, with Reinstein being retconned as an alias.

-Within the context of the stories, Abraham Erskine is a German biochemist and physicist who had spent much of his early life studying the human species.
-During this time he develops a diet and exercise program along with a serum and "vita-rays" which would transform an ordinary person into a "super soldier".
-Horrified when he witnesses Adolf Hitler and Baron Zemo test a "death ray" on a human subject, he contacts the United States to defect from Nazi Germany.
-After the United States Army gets him out of Germany and fakes his death, he takes the alias "Josef Reinstein".
+Abraham Erskine is a German biochemist and physicist who had spent much of his early life studying the human species.
+During this time, he develops a diet and exercise program along with a serum and "vita-rays" which would transform an ordinary person into a "super soldier".
+This process was used to transform Steve Rogers into Captain America.
+Moments after the process is completed, Erskine is assassinated by Heinz Kruger.

-He recreates the Super Soldier Serum for Project: Rebirth for the U.S. Army.
-He oversees and administers the treatment to Steve Rogers before several U.S. Army officers and government officials.
-Moments after Rogers' transformation, Erskine is assassinated by Heinz Kruger.

-He is the great-grandfather of Michael Van Patrick.
+Erskin is later revealed to be the great-grandfather of Michael Van Patrick.